Notable Winter Activities In The Capital

 For rental hours of operations you can visit them here.

-4. Take in an IceCaps game at Mile One Centre
+3. Take in a St. John’s Edge game at Mile One Centre

+This exciting new team played its first game on November, 2017 and is a hit – especially our local favourite, Carl English.
 No trip to St. John’s is complete without taking in a game.
-To get your tickets, visit the IceCaps here.
+To get your tickets, visit the Edge here.

 This is just a snapshot of winter in St. John’s, for even more information take the time to browse our website: we can help you plan the perfect winter getaway!